-- in the case of a student, when the harassment based on sex is sufficiently serious (in terms of severity, persistence, or pervasiveness) that it interferes with or limits and the student’s ability to participate in or benefit from any of The Seattle School’s educational programs or activities; and
+- In the case of a student, when the harassment based on sex is sufficiently serious (in terms of severity, persistence, or pervasiveness) that it interferes with or limits and the student’s ability to participate in or benefit from any of The Seattle School’s educational programs or activities.

-- in the case of an employee, when unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature is sufficiently severe or pervasive that is has the purpose or effect of unreasonably interfering with the employee’s work performance or creates an intimidating, hostile, or offensive working environment.
+- In the case of an employee, when unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature is sufficiently severe or pervasive that it has the purpose or effect of unreasonably interfering with the employee’s work performance or creates an intimidating, hostile, or offensive working environment.

 A hostile environment can be created by any employee or student of The Seattle School, and even campus guests.
 The standard for evaluating whether hostile environment sexual harassment exists is based on a “reasonable person” standard (based on a reasonable person of the same gender).
 The following factors should be considered:

-- the degree to which the conduct affected one or more student’s education or individual’s employment;
+- The degree to which the conduct affected one or more student’s education or an individual’s employment

-- the identity, number, and relationships of the persons involved; and
+- The identity, number, and relationships of the persons involved

 Examples.
 Examples of the types of conduct that could violate this policy (if unwelcome and sufficiently severe, persistent, or pervasive) include the following:

-- epithets, slurs, negative stereotyping, threatening, intimidating, or hostile acts that relate to sex, graphic verbal commentaries about an individual’s body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes, or invitations; and
+- Epithets, slurs, negative stereotyping, threatening, intimidating, or hostile acts that relate to sex, graphic verbal commentaries about an individual’s body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes, or invitations

 “Sexual Misconduct” is a form of sexual harassment, and includes sexual assault, inducing incapacitation for sexual purposes, sexual exploitation, and other sexual violence.
 As used below, “consent” is informed, freely given, and mutual.
 If coercion, intimidation, threats, or physical force are used, there is no consent.
 If a person is mentally or physically incapacitated or impaired so that the person cannot understand the fact, nature, or extent of the sexual situation, there is no consent.
 This includes impairment or incapacitation due to alcohol or drugs, or being asleep or unconscious.
 There is no consent if the alleged consent is gained by use of force, duress, or deception.
 Silence does not necessarily constitute consent.
 Past consent to sexual activities does not imply ongoing or future consent.
 Whether a person has taken advantage of a position of influence or authority over an alleged victim may be a factor in determining whether consent was given.
 The phrase “sexual contact” means any touching of the intimate parts of a person for the purpose of gratifying the sexual desire of either party or a third party.
 The phrase “intimate parts” means a person’s genital area, groin, anus, inner thigh, buttock, and breast.